 To download the app from the app store please follow this link using either an iOS or Android device: http://tapwith.us/GetTapManager

 When you open TapManager for the first time, you will be greeted with video instructions on how to put on your Tap, use your Tap, and tapping tips.
-More verbally descriptive videos are also available for blind users via the accessibility link at the top.
+More verbally descriptive videos are also available for blind users via the accessibility link at the top of the app.

 Once you have watched the Tap videos, you will be prompted to pair your new Tap!